If you would like to enquire about subsidized registration, please contact R' Daniel here.

 The Chasidic movement started by the Ba'al Shem Tov (R' Yisroel ben Eliezer) in the mid-1700's harnessed the powerful ideas of Kabbalah to create a spiritual and psychological revolution in that has changed the lives of millions of people.

-In this online course, we will study ideas, practical wisdom and exercises that can help us to live with more joy, presence and self-awareness.
+In this course, taught by Rabbi Daniel Silverstein, we will study ideas, practical wisdom and exercises that can help us to live with more joy, presence and self-awareness.

 These great teachers will transform how we approach everyday activities such as speaking with others, eating and drinking, studying, singing, working, studying and praying.
 They will also provide invaluable tools and techniques for increased insight, self-awareness and healing.

 All texts are provided with clear line-by-line translations, and no prior knowledge or experience with the subject matter is necessary.

 How does it work?